Last Updated on

 The buyer thought they wanted the seller to leave the hot tub, but changed their mind at the last minute.

 Identifying a junk removal company that is structured to be this responsive and reliable may be a challenge.
 From the “guys-with-a-pickup-truck” company to the national franchises, it may be hard to find someone who is reliable and quick to act.
-The key is to find a local company who is small enough to know your individual needs but large enough to handle same day service.
+Junk Relief is a local company who is small enough to know your individual needs but large enough to handle same day service.